-is unable to supply the Goods for a period of 20 Business Days or more due to an Extraordinary Event

-requires the supply of Goods within the period of an Extraordinary Event

 is in breach of any of its obligations under this Contract and the breach cannot be remedied

-repeatedly fails to perform or comply with its obligations under this Contract, whether those obligations are minor or significant
+repeatedly fails to perform or comply with its obligations under this Contract whether those obligations are minor or significant

-does something, or fails to do something, that, in the Buyer's opinion, results in damage to the Buyer's reputation or business
+does something or fails to do something that, in the Buyer's opinion, results in damage to the Buyer's reputation or business or the reputation or business of the Crown

-has a Conflict of Interest that in the Buyer's opinion is so material as to impact adversely on the supply of the Goods or the Buyer, or
+has a Conflict of Interest that in the Buyer's opinion is so material as to impact adversely on the supply of the Goods, the Buyer or the Crown, or

 provides information to the Buyer that is misleading or inaccurate in any material respect.

-Termination by a Party if a breach has not been remedied
+Termination for unremedied breach:

-If a Party fails to meet the requirements of this Contract (defaulting Party) and the other Party (non-defaulting Party) reasonably believes that the failure can be remedied, the non- defaulting Party must give a Notice (default Notice) to the defaulting Party.
+If a Party breaches this Contract (defaulting Party) and that breach can be remedied, the non- defaulting Party may give a Notice (default Notice) to the defaulting Party.

 A default Notice must state:

-the nature of the failure
+the nature of the breach, and

-what is required to remedy it, and

 the time and date by which it must be remedied.

-The period allowed to remedy the failure must be reasonable given the nature of the failure.
+The period allowed to remedy the breach must be reasonable given the nature of the failure.

-If the defaulting Party does not remedy the failure as required by the default Notice, the non- defaulting Party may terminate this Contract immediately by giving a further Notice.
+The non- defaulting Party may terminate this Contract immediately by giving a further Notice to the defaulting Party if the defaulting Party does not remedy the failure as required by the default Notice.

-If the Buyer gives a default Notice to the Supplier, the Buyer may also do one or both of the following things:
+If the Buyer gives a default Notice to the Supplier, the Buyer may also:

-withhold any payment of Cost due until the failure is remedied as required by the default Notice, and or
+withhold any payment of Charges due until the breach is remedied as required by the default Notice, and/or

-if the failure is not remedied as required by the default Notice, deduct a reasonable amount from any Cost due to reflect the reduced value of the Goods to the Buyer.
+if the breach is not remedied as required by the default Notice, deduct a reasonable amount from any Charges due to reflect the reduced value of the Goods to the Buyer.

-Supplier's obligations on termination or expiry of this Contract
+Supplier’s obligations:

 On giving or receiving a Notice of termination, the Supplier must:

-stop supplying the Goods

 comply with any conditions contained in the Notice, and

-immediately do everything reasonably possible to reduce its losses, costs, and expenses, arising from the termination of this Contract.
+immediately do everything reasonably possible to reduce its losses, costs and expenses arising from the termination of this Contract.

 On termination or expiry of this Contract, the Supplier must, if requested by the Buyer, immediately return or securely destroy all Confidential Information and other material or property belonging to the Buyer.

-Consequences of termination or expiry of this Contract

-The termination or expiry of this Contract does not affect those rights of each Party which:
+Accrued rights: The termination or expiry of this Contract does not affect any rights of each Party which:

-accrued prior to the time of termination or End Date, or
+accrued prior to the End Date, or

-relate to any breach or failure to perform an obligation under this Contract that arose prior to the time of termination or End Date.
+relate to any breach of this Contract that arose prior to the End Date.

-If this Contract is terminated the Buyer:
+Buyer’s rights: If this Contract is terminated the Buyer:

 will only be liable to pay Charges that were due for Goods delivered before the effective date of termination, and

-may recover from the Supplier, or set off against sums due to the Supplier, any Charges paid in advance that have not been incurred.
+may recover from the Supplier or set off against sums due to the Supplier, any Charges paid in advance for Goods that have not been provided.

-Handover

-If the Buyer requests it, the Supplier will provide all reasonable assistance to support any replacement supplier to supply the Goods.
+Handover: If the Buyer requests it, the Supplier will provide all reasonable assistance to support any replacement supplier to supply the Goods.

 Confidential Information

-Protection of Confidential Information

-Each Party confirms that it has adequate security measures to safeguard the other Party's Confidential Information from unauthorised access, or use by third parties, and that it will not use or disclose the other Party's Confidential Information to any person or organisation other than:
+Protection of Confidential Information: Each Party confirms that it has adequate security measures to safeguard the other Party's Confidential Information from unauthorised access, or use by third parties, and that it will not use or disclose the other Party's Confidential Information to any person or organisation other than: